 Despite most Australian households (almost two thirds) having at least one pet, it is often difficult to find ‘pet-friendly’ accommodation.
-Unfortunately, there are still significant barriers for people with a companion animal who wish to rent.
-This is an important issue for both human well being and for animal welfare.
+Unfortunately, there are still significant barriers for people with a companion animal who need or wish to rent.
+This is an important issue for both human well-being and for animal welfare.
 It is heartbreaking to be forced to part with a beloved pet.
 Of the dogs and cats surrendered to shelters, it has been reported that between 15% – 30% are from owners who could not take their pets when they moved to a new rental property.

 Another issue arises with strata title properties.
 This refers to units or townhouses with shared areas such as foyers, driveways and gardens that are managed by an owners’ corporation.
 Owners’ corporations have their own rules about pets which you must comply with, so your landlord should provide you with these.
 In some instances, owners’ corporations prohibit pets altogether.
 However, in some jurisdictions such as the Australian Capital Territory, an owners’ corporation cannot unreasonably withhold consent to keep a pet.
 Even when pets are allowed in rental properties, owners may be in breach of the tenancy agreement if their pet(s) are considered to cause excessive noise or other forms of nuisance to neighbours or have damaged property.